'Women Rising': Activists, political hopefuls gather at 4th Dubuque Women's March

 This year’s theme is “Women Rising.”
 The goal is to ride the momentum that began with the 2018 midterm election which saw a huge wave of women — mostly Democratic women — elected to state and federal office.

-Iowa Sen. Pam Jochum, D-Dubuque, promised the crowd of more than 75 people today at Steeple Square that she would do all she could to boost that wave “until there are no remaining glass ceilings to shatter.”
+Iowa Sen. Pam Jochum, D-Dubuque, promised the crowd of more than 75 people on Saturday at Steeple Square that she would do all she could to boost that wave “until there are no remaining glass ceilings to shatter.”

 “The Constitution is to our civic life what the Bible, the Torah and the Koran are to our religious life,” she said at the front of the former church.
 “It is the bedrock.
 I believe that foundation is under attack if we don’t change the flow in the election of 2020.”